Residential parking permits

-- You live permanently at your address located within the City boundaries
+- you live permanently at your address located within the City boundaries

-- The property is rated residentially
+- your property is rated residential

 Proof of residence and registration required

 These documents must show your name and residential address.
-Acceptable documents include: utility bill, phone account, bank statement, pension/health care card, current lease, drivers licence, rates notice, electoral card, or other official government correspondence.
+Acceptable documents include: utility bill (electricity, gas, water), phone bill, bank statement, pension/health care card, current lease, driver’s licence, council rates notice, electoral card, or other official government correspondence.
 Documents relating to your vehicle cannot be used as proof of residence.

 In Ultimo and Pyrmont, residents of certain developments approved after 2 November 1998 are generally entitled to 1 permit only.